odissei-data/odissei-stack/readme.md

 there are more services

 ### Building dev stack
-This stack is meant to be used as the dev stack on local host If you want to run it on remote server, please chnage the `HOSTNAME` in
+This stack is meant to be used mainly as the dev stack on local host.
+It can be run on any remote server as well, i.e for demo purpose, when `HOSTNAME` in associated `env` file is properly set.
 #### Step 1: Start the proxy
  `docker-compose-no-ssl.env`
 ```shell